Secularization: Overview

-Secularization, in the main, sociological meaning of the term, involves the historical process in which religion loses social and cultural significance.
-As a result of secularization the role of religion in modern societies becomes restricted.
-In secularized societies faith lacks cultural authority, and religious organizations have little social power.
+Secularization, in the main sociological meaning of the term, involves the historical process in which religion declines in social and cultural significance.
+As a result of secularization, the role of religion in modern societies becomes restricted.
+In secularized societies, faith lacks cultural authority, and religious organizations have little social power.

-Secularization has many levels of meaning, both as a theory and as a historical process.
-Social theorists such as Karl Marx (1818–1883), Sigmund Freud (1856–1939), Max Weber (1864–1920), and Émile Durkheim (1858–1917) postulated that the modernization of society would include a decline in levels of religiosity.
+Secularization has many levels of meaning, both as a theory and as a political process.
+Karl Marx (1818–1883), Sigmund Freud (1856–1939), Max Weber (1864–1920), and Émile Durkheim (1858–1917) postulated that the modernization of society would include a decline in levels of formal religiosity.
 Study of this process seeks to determine the manner in which, or extent to which religious creeds, practices, and institutions are losing social significance.
 Some theorists argue that the secularization of modern civilization partly results from our inability to adapt the broad ethical and spiritual needs of people to the increasingly fast advance of the physical sciences.

+Nonetheless, cross-cultural studies indicate that people in general do not think of natural and supernatural explanations as antagonistic or dichotomous, but instead see them as coexisting and complementary.
+The reconciliation of natural and supernatural explanations is normal and pervasive from a psychological standpoint across cultures.

 In contrast to the "modernization" thesis, Christian Smith and others argue that intellectual and cultural élites promote secularization to enhance their own status and influence.
 Smith believes that intellectuals have an inherent tendency to be hostile to their native cultures, causing them to embrace secularism.

 According to Jack David Eller, secularization is compatible with religion since most versions of secularity do not lead to atheism or irreligion.
+Global studies show that many people who do not identify with a religion, still hold religious beliefs and participate in religious practices, thus complicating the situation.